Ukulele Sizes – Soprano, Concert, Tenor & Baritone

 What Ukulele is Best for Me?

-Generally, beginners will start out on a soprano uke because you can usually find a decently playable one for a low price, comparatively speaking.
+Generally speaking, beginners will start out on a soprano uke because you can usually find a decently playable one for a low price.

-However, the best thing you can do is to go to your nearest music store and try out different ukuleles.
+That said, the best thing you can do is to go to your nearest music store and try out a variety of different ukuleles.
 What ukulele sounds best to you?
 What ukulele feels best to you?
 For some, what ukulele looks best to you?
 These questions are more often not answered as you start playing different kinds of ukuleles.

 Reader Response

 What’s your favorite size of ukulele?
 I have a tenor uke and I love it.
-It gives me a nice full sound, but I still get the plunky sound when I strum it.
-I also like that there is a bit more tension on the strings and the frets are wider for my fingers.
+It gives me a nice full sound, but I still get the plunky, crisp sound when I strum it.
+I also like that there is more tension on the strings and the frets are wider for my fingers, meaning I’m less likely to inadvertently bend a string out of tune.

 Share your thoughts, questions, or comments below.